eliasrhoden/eliasrhoden.github.io/_posts/2022-01-15-SimulationInCNC.md

 ## Runge-Kutta

 Even if *Forward Euler* is easy to understand it does have one big drawback, in order to yield accurate results, it requires really small timesteps, i.e.
 $$\Delta T$$, this means more computation and thus longer time to simulate.
-In order to simulate systems more accuratle without needing small timesteps, the *Runge-Kutta* method was developed, more info can be found on [Wikipedia](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
+In order to simulate systems more accurate without needing small timesteps, the *Runge-Kutta* method was developed, more info can be found on [Wikipedia](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).

 Here I will use the Runge-Kutta method of 4th order, often denoted *RK4*.